Buying a house

 warranty.
 It either comes with the listing or it can be purchased.

-- Be prepared for closing.
-Review your paperwork
+prepared for closing.
+Review your paperwork and the HUD publication "Your

-The down payment, interest, taxes and insurance are among the
+Settlement Costs."
+The down payment, interest, taxes and insurance are among

-borrowing from a relative, make sure the check is in your account
+If you're borrowing from a relative make sure the check is in your account long

 - Get a cashier's check for closing